 Passenger Car Accident Injuries

-In some car accident cases, passengers are hurt along with the driver, incurring similar injuries.
-Other times, passengers suffer more serious injuries than the driver.
-After a collision, injured passengers are entitled to seek compensation for their own damages.
-(This does not mean you have to sue the driver of the vehicle in which you were a passenger, who may be your family member or friend.)
+In some car accident cases, passengers are hurt along with the driver and sustain similar injuries.
+Other times, passengers suffer more serious injuries than the driver, such as in a T-bone collision.
+After a car wreck, injured passengers are entitled to seek compensation for their own damages.
+This does not necessarily mean you have to sue the driver of the vehicle in which you were a passenger, who may be your family member or friend.
 Read on for more information about claims arising from passenger injuries after an automobile crash.Passenger Injuries in Single Car Accidents

 If you were a passenger in a two-car accident, you may make a claim against the other driver if he was at fault for causing the accident.
-For example, if the vehicle you were traveling in was struck by a drunk driver, you may pursue compensation from the drunk driver, his insurance company, or perhaps the business that served or sold him alcohol (a.k.a. dram shop cases).On-the-Job Auto Accidents
+For example, if the vehicle in which you were traveling was rear-ended, you may pursue a claim against the driver of the car that hit yours in the rear.
+Another example is if the vehicle you are a riding in is struck by a drunk driver.
+In that case, you may pursue compensation from the drunk driver, his insurance company, or even perhaps the business that served or sold him alcohol under Georgia dram shop law.On-the-Job Auto Accidents

 If you have been injured in a car accident while a passenger, there may be a number of ways for you to recover compensation.
-The legal team at Katz Wright Fleming Dodson & Mildenhall LLC are experts in determining accident fault, finding available insurance benefits, and making sure injury victims are treated fairly after a motor vehicle collision.
+The legal team at Katz Personal Injury Lawyers are experts in determining accident fault, finding available insurance benefits, and making sure injury victims are treated fairly after a motor vehicle collision.
 Call us today at (404) 460-0101 for your free consultation.
 We represent clients across the state of Georgia, including Canton, Augusta, Macon, Valdosta and anywhere in between.